huangbaihua001/RestfulToolkitX/PLUGIN-DESC.md

 <br/>
 <ul>
 <li>Running on the latest IDEA version. </li>
+<li>Code generator to generate code in a variety of styles such as SpringBoot + MyBatis-Plus, SpringBoot + JPA, JHipster etc.</li>
 <li>Enter the URL to navigate to service declaration. ( use: Ctrl + \ or Ctrl + Alt + N )</li>
 <li> Show Restful services structure.</li>
 <li>A simple http request tool.</li>